 Secured a favorable settlement for ARRIS in patent infringement and importation ITC investigation brought by OpenTV/Nagra/Kudelski involving digital content and voice command technology, as part of an aggressive multi-jurisdictional patent licensing strategy against Comcast and its suppliers (Certain Digital Television Set-Top Boxes).

 Defended ScentAir against competitor Prolitec in E.D.
 Wisconsin patent infringement case related to commercial scent diffusion products (Case No. 12-CV-483-RTR).
 Successfully petitioned for inter partes review of both patents-in-suit, resulting in stay of litigation.
-The USPTO's Patent Trial and Appeal Board ruled in favor of client ScentAir, finding all challenged claims unpatentable.
-The Federal Circuit affirmed as to one patent and remand is pending as to the second, solely as to a proposed amended claim (IPR Nos.
+The USPTO's Patent Trial and Appeal Board ruled in favor of client ScentAir, finding all challenged claims unpatentable—subsequently affirmed at the Federal Circuit (IPR Nos.
 2013-00179 and -00180; Appeal Nos.
-2015-1017 and 2015-1020). http://www.law360.com/articles/734448/fed-circ-backs-ptab-s-air-freshener-patent-invalidation
+2015-1017 and 2015-1020). http://www.law360.com/articles/734448/fed-circ-backs-ptab-s-air-freshener-patent-invalidation.

 Developed intellectual property portfolio and strategy for startup in the business-to-business cloud platform space as lead of client’s IP Strategy Group, supporting explosive growth to a $300-million market valuation, with more than 150 employees in the U.S. and Europe, and recent expansions to China and Japan.